snshn/hotkeyd/README.md

     F1          <command when F1 pressed>
     LEFTCTRL+F1 <command when Control-F1 pressed>

-You can use "/usr/bin/hotkeyd --test" to get a list of key names
+You can use `hotkeyd --test` to get a list of key names

-After changing the configuration file, keyd will need to been restarted,

-e.g. with systemd as root:
-    `systemctl restart hotkeyd.service`

-or with initscripts:
-    `/etc/rc.d/hotkeyd restart`

 RUNNING
 ---
-the Makefile will install daemon packages for initscripts and systemd.
+the Makefile will install daemon packages for initscripts.

-To start the daemon using systemd run as root:
-    `systemctl start hotkeyd.service`

-and to stop it run as root:
-    `systemctl stop hotkeyd.service`

-and to enable it to run at startup run as root:
-    `systemctl enable hotkeyd.service`

 To start the daemon using initscripts run as root:
     `/etc/rc.d/hotkeyd start`